JensRestemeier/research-WLS-MVAxxx/README.md

 |J10  |Temperature Sensor                               |
 |J11  |Under voltage + Over Temperature alarm channels  |

+I didn't see any specification for the thermistor, based on measurements with resistors I had at hand I've arrived at 10kOhm at 25 degree celsius and a B0/25 beta value of 3889.
+NTC 10k thermistors with a beta of 3950 seem to be common on eBay, so I tried that one.

 Back view:

 ![Front view of main PCB](img/Main_Back.jpg)